 forget to bring business cards for networking!
 Attendees may earn 1 PDH.

-The board would like your input and suggestions for meeting discussion topics for our 2017 and 2018 meetings.
+The board would like your input and suggestions for discussion topics for our 2019 meetings.
 We credit presenters on the WEB.
+Your

 * To foster and promote the interests of its members with respect to